eth-clients/goerli/README.md

 ### Connecting the clients

-All clients supporting the Clique engine (EIP-225) are able to sync with Görli.
+All clients supporting the Clique engine (EIP-225) are able to sync with Goerli.

 ##### Go-Ethereum

-You can connect Geth to Görli by executing `geth --goerli`. https://github.com/ethereum/go-ethereum/releases
+You can connect Geth to Goerli by executing `geth --goerli`. https://github.com/ethereum/go-ethereum/releases

 ##### Hyperledger Besu

-Connect to Görli using Hyperledger Besu by executing `besu --network=goerli`. https://github.com/hyperledger/besu/releases
+Connect to Goerli using Hyperledger Besu by executing `besu --network=goerli`. https://github.com/hyperledger/besu/releases

 ##### Nethermind

-Connect to Görli by using the provided goerli.cfg included in Nethermind: https://github.com/NethermindEth/nethermind/releases
+Connect to Goerli by using the provided goerli.cfg included in Nethermind: https://github.com/NethermindEth/nethermind/releases

 ```
 dotnet run --config configs/goerli.cfg